PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 +----[SHA256]-----+
 ```

 The public key is now located in `~/.ssh/id_rsa.pub`.
-The private key (identification) is located in `~/.ssh/id_rsa`. **Keep your private key private.
-Do not share it**.
-However, you can share your public key and we will do that next.
+The private key (identification) is located in `~/.ssh/id_rsa`. **The private key is equivalent to your password so you should never share it.** However, you can share your public key and we will do that next.

 ### Step 2: Copy the public key to the HPC cluster